sammenary1/Yelp-Dataset-Exploration/README.md

 # Yelp-Dataset-Exploration
-This project uses the Yelp dataset to explore if restaurants with higher noise levels attract lower ratings
+This project uses the Yelp dataset (https://www.yelp.com/dataset) to explore the following data-driven hypothesis question: 'Do restuarants with higher noise levels attract lower ratings'?